Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Ilocano-Speakers-Canada/README.md

 Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**
+* Mount Royal and Red Deer per-capita. **Monitor Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**
+* 3 Montreal ridings comparatively more Ilocano than Tagalog.
+6 from Toronto, multiple CMAs. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**
+* Growing faster than Tagalog. **Partner with community orgs.
+Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**
+* Residuals. **Recommendation or general guidance based on this observation.**

 [<b>Back to Table of Contents</b>](#table-of-contents)